Monday 7th April

 Jan Ketil Moberg Colin Martin Arnold de Groot

-Bjarte Rødne, Principal Engineer Logistics & Emergency Preparedness, Norwegian Ocean Industry Authority (Havtil), Norway
+Bjarte Rødne, Head of Supervision, Norwegian Ocean Industry Authority (Havtil), Norway

 Bjarte Rodne